 In-Memory vs Persistent Queue Storage

-A deep dive into the architectural trade-offs between in-memory and persistent queue storage for async job processing.
+A deep dive into the architectural trade-offs between in-memory and persistent queue storage for async job processing, expanding on the broader Backend Frameworks & Worker Scaling guidance.
 This guide evaluates latency, durability, failure recovery, and scaling implications to help platform and backend teams select the right storage model for their workload characteristics.

 - Latency vs. durability: How memory-backed queues achieve microsecond throughput while sacrificing crash recovery.